Information Architecture

 What is information architecture?

-Information architecture is the structural design of a website, including the organization and labeling that helps users find content.
+Information architecture (IA) is the structural design of a website, including the organization and labeling that helps users find content.
 Information architecture focuses on your users, how they navigate through your site, what technology they use, and what content you provide.

-Primary Navigation
+Primary Site Navigation

 List the primary navigation (the main menu listed horizontally across the top of the site just below your department’s name) below the homepage information in your site map.